Golem-Base/typescript-sdk/README.md

 1. Imports several items from the SDK (called "golem-base-sdk") including:

-    * `createClient`: A function that creates a client to interact with GolemBase
+    * `createClient`: A function that creates a client to interact with GolemDB
-    * `type GolemBaseClient`: A type that represents the base client for interacting with Golem
+    * `type GolemDBClient`: A type that represents the base client for interacting with Golem
-    * `type GolemBaseCreate`: A type representing a create transaction in GolemBase
+    * `type GolemDBCreate`: A type representing a create transaction in GolemDB
     * `Annotation`: A type representing an annotation with a key and a value, used for efficient lookups

 2. Reads the private key from a wallet, which it locates through the `xdg-portable` module.